-With an assistance of computer, it is an easy task to calculate the $\sigma$-partitions for the remaining 373 $(n,k)$-pairs which correspond to small generalized Petersen graphs.
-We checked whether the corresponding $\sigma$-partition of edges consists of more than one part and determined that, in addition to the above seven pairs, three additional members of $\P$ exist, such that for any pair of edges $e_{1},e_{2}\in\gp{n,k}$, we have $\sigma_{\gp{n,k}}(e_{1})=\sigma_{\gp{n,k}}(e_{2})$.
-These three additional cases are $\gp{3,1},\gp{13,5}$ and $\gp{26,5}$.
-In the case $\gp{3,1}$, for each edge $e$, we trivially have $\sigma(e)=0$.
-The remaining two cases contain $8$-cycles of types $C_{1},C_{5}$ and $C_{7}$, hence in these cases we have
+Using a computer one can easily calculate the $\sigma$-partitions for the remaining 373 $(n,k)$-pairs which correspond to small generalized Petersen graphs.
+We have checked whether the corresponding $\sigma$-partition of edges consists of more than one part and have determined that, in addition to the above seven pairs, there are three additional members of $\P$ for which all edges touch the same number of $8$-cycles.
+These three additional cases are $\gp{3,1},\gp{13,5}$, and $\gp{26,5}$.
+For $\gp{3,1}$, we trivially have $\sigma(e)=0$ for each edge $e$.
+The remaining two cases contain $8$-cycles of types $C_{1},C_{5}$, and $C_{7}$, and in these cases we have